 - Credit Cards for People with Bad Credit Scores

 There are some things to avoid during this process like putting in too many credit applications, as running your credit over and over will lower your score.
-Credit cards that are offered to people with bad credit may have have high interest rates, high fees and a high membership fee.
+Credit cards that are offered to people with bad credit may have high interest rates, high fees and a high membership fee.
 Some items to avoid are prepaid credit cards and payday loans as they do not report to the credit bureaus, which do not help your credit score.

 Change the Way You Spend

 Wisely using the new credit you have attained will be key in rebuilding your credit scores.
-Only charging what you can afford is a good rule to live by in rebuilding credit.
+Only charging what you can afford is a good rule to live by in rebuilding bad credit.
 Having better spending habits will put you on the right path to a better credit score.

 Late payments or delinquencies can affect your credit score in a negative manner.
 Payments that are 30 to 60 days late can affect you for months, while a payment ninety or more days late can affect you for years.
 Besides the negative affect to your credits scores, your lender will charge you a late fee which makes your payment even higher.
 Make sure to pay your bills on time and with the minimum of amount owed.